cyverse-austria/de-register/event-listener/README.md

 # event-listener
-Keycloak Event-Listener custom implementation that acts as a REST API Client and sends requests to an external service for creation of LDAP and iRODS accounts based on information received from the user that authenticates through Keycloak.
+Keycloak Event-Listener custom implementation that acts as a REST API Client and sends requests to an external service for creation of LDAP, iRODS and User Portal accounts based on information received from the user that authenticates through Keycloak.

 ## Configure inside Keycloak
 Select the target _realm_, go to _Realm settings_ -> _Events_, search and add **login-listener**.